darrelmiller/ApiRouter/Readme.md

 Routers are created at service initialization time in a hierarchy that matches the URI space of the API and controllers are attached to routers in the hierarchy.

-Currently this project is just a concept and a bunch of tests.
-I have not yet tried integrating the router into a host.